-In the jewelry trade today, many retailers use the term micro pavé or microscope set, but what they do not tell you is that there is that there can be a huge difference in the quality and therefore value of the micro pavé set jewelry.
+In the jewelry trade today, many retailers use the term micro pavé or microscope set, but what they do not tell you is that there can be a huge difference in the quality and therefore the value of the micro pavé set jewelry.

 I often meet consumers who are mislead by a seller’s misuse of the term and aim to educate consumers.
 Don’t believe everything the sales person tells you – just take a little time to examine the overall quality of the craftsmanship to decide for yourself.
 I’ll tell you how.Read More